wortell/DataMigrationFactory/Reporting/README.md

 Implementing this in the script would require a change to the connection logic as follows:

-`Connect-PnPOnline -Url "https://$tenantName-admin.sharepoint.com" -ClientId $clientId -Thumbprint $thumbPrint-Tenant "$tenantName.onmicrosoft.com"`
+`Connect-PnPOnline -Url "https://$tenantName-admin.sharepoint.com" -ClientId $clientId -Thumbprint $thumbPrint -Tenant "$tenantName.onmicrosoft.com"`